Millie's Guide to How to Start a Non-Profit Organization

 - Already have a lot on your plate

-Starting an NPO is no easy task; it requires a lot of time and energy.
-If you’re already juggling academics, sports, or other extracurricular activities, reflect on whether you have the capacity to dedicate yourself to an NPO.
+Establishing an NPO requires significant time and effort.
+If you're already managing academics, sports, or other extracurriculars, consider whether you truly have the bandwidth to devote to an NPO.

 “What’s fundamental is your passion and desire to make a change.”